-A Leverage Ratio for a bank is a metric used to evaluate the level of debts possessed by the company and access its capability to repay its financial obligations.
+In simple words, it is a metric used to evaluate the level of debts possessed by the company and access its capability to repay its financial obligations?
 This ratio assumes additional significance for a bank as a bank is a highly levered entity.
 A Bank’s capital signifies its net worth (Assets – Liabilities) and is majorly split between two categories: Tier 1 and 2.

 The Tier 1 capital for a bank is its core capital and includes items that will you traditionally see on a Bank’s balance sheet.
 The Tier 2 capital, is a supplementary type and mostly includes all the other forms of a bank’s capital which include undisclosed reserves, revaluation reserves, hybrid instruments, and subordinated term debt.
 A bank’s total capital is the sum of Tier 1 and Tier 2 capital.